zchoi/zchoi.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-Hi, I’m Haonan Zhang (张浩楠 in Chinese).
-I am currently a third-year Ph.D. student in Computer Science and Technology at the University of Electronic Science and Technology of China (UESTC), supervised by Prof. [Lianli Gao](https://scholar.google.com/citations?hl=en&user=zsm2dpYAAAAJ) and Prof. [Jingkuan Song](https://cfm.uestc.edu.cn/~songjingkuan/).
+Haonan Zhang (张浩楠 in Chinese) is currently with Alibaba Tongyi Lab, where he conducts research on Qwen Character.
+He received his Ph.D. in Computer Science and Technology from the University of Electronic Science and Technology of China (UESTC) in 2026, supervised by Prof. [Lianli Gao](https://scholar.google.com/citations?hl=en&user=zsm2dpYAAAAJ) and Prof. [Jingkuan Song](https://cfm.uestc.edu.cn/~songjingkuan/).
+During his doctoral studies, he was also a visiting Ph.D. student with the Multimedia and Human Understanding Group (MHUG) at the University of Trento, supervised by Prof. [Nicu Sebe](https://scholar.google.com/citations?user=stFCYOAAAAAJ&hl=en).

-I received my Bachelor's degree in Computer Science and Technology from Xidian University in 2020.
-That same year, I joined UESTC for a Master’s degree and later transferred to the Ph.D. program in 2022.
+Before his doctoral studies, he received his bachelor’s degree in Computer Science and Technology from Xidian University in 2020.
+In the same year, he joined UESTC as a master’s student and later transferred to the Ph.D. program in 2022.
+His research interests include multimodal learning, large language models, character intelligence, and multimodal interactive agents.
-Currently, I am also a visiting Ph.D. student at the Multimedia and Human Understanding Group (MHUG), University of Trento (Italy), supervised by Prof. [Nicu Sebe](https://scholar.google.com/citations?user=stFCYOAAAAAJ&hl=en).

-My research interests focus on Multi-modal Learning, LLMs.
-I am currently exploring the exciting and fast-growing field of Vision-Language-Action (VLA) models as part of my recent research.

 For more information, please see my [CV](https://zchoi.github.io/assets/cv_haonanzhang_0611.pdf).